ocsf/ocsf-server/README.md

-# Splunk Event Schema Server
+# Open Cybersecurity Schema Framework Server
-This is the Splunk Event Schema (SES) server repo.
+This is the Open Cybersecurity Schema Framework (OCSF) server repo.

 ## Local Usage
 This section describes how to build the Event Schema server.